Everything You Need to Know for Festival Well-Being

 - Stay hydrated: Alternate alcoholic beverages with water.

-Because Lollapalooza is a multi-day festival, if you have an underlying medical condition, such as asthma, allergies or diabetes, be sure to bring the resources and medications you need with you, plus backups.
+If you have an underlying medical condition, such as asthma, allergies or diabetes, be sure to bring the resources and medications you need with you, plus backups.

 Strength in Numbers